absandell/absandell/README.md

 # About Me
 I am a 4th Year Computer Science and Economics Double Major at the University of Florida.
 I have worked since January 2021 as a Data Privacy and Protection Intern at Axogen.
 Additionally, I worked with Infotech during Summer 2021 as a Software Engineering Intern.
+Upon graduation, I will be joining Publix as a Software Engineeer with the SRE and Cloud Engineering Team.

 Passionate about Cyber-Security, Back-end Development, Database Architecture, and applied Econometrics using Machine Learning